 01 of 11

-Creeping junipers are among ground covers that like a lot of sun.
-Happily, they stay short (generally no more than 1 foot), and they're cold-hardy (many being suited to zone 3 to 9).
+Creeping junipers are among the ground covers that like a lot of sun.
+Happily, they stay short (generally no more than 1 foot) and they're cold-hardy (many being suited to zone 3 to 9).
 Juniperus plants give you landscape color year-round because they're evergreen.
-There are a number of different cultivars, including:
+There are several different cultivars, including:

 02 of 11

 In contrast with creeping juniper, creeping myrtle (Vinca minor) is one of the ground covers that can take shade.
 But, like creeping juniper, it's a short (3 to 6 inches) evergreen.

 Another of the convenient features of creeping myrtle (zones 4 to 8) is that it's a drought-tolerant ground cover.
 Steep hillsides can be some of the least accessible areas of a landscape for homeowners, meaning that watering plants in such spots can be problematic.
 Plants that are naturally drought-tolerant take some of the pressure off you to care for them.

 Don't think that you are limited to ground covers (perennials and short shrubs that grow horizontally) in fighting erosion (although, in some cases, for aesthetic reasons, you may prefer shorter plants).
 In fact, in severe cases of erosion where you need quick results, shrubs can be the best plants for erosion control: They can strike bigger, tougher roots down into the soil.
 They can form tenacious root systems that are great at retaining soil.

 Forsythia (zones 5 to 8, 4 to 6 feet tall) is one such plant, a shrub that flowers in early spring.
 The weeping form (Forsythia suspensa) can be a particularly good choice for retaining soil on a slope: Where the drooping branches touch dirt, they will strike down roots, thereby acting as ground covers.